-description and voucher number expenditure amount reported exists to support expenditure in accordance with IP's applicable rules and procedures and agreements with the agency?
-(Y/N) - related to expenditure in accordance with work plan?
-(Y/N) - document the line item in the budget or work plan Expenditure has been reviewed and approved in accordance with IP's applicable rules and procedures and agreements with the agency?
-(Y/N) - document the level of review and approval in IP's accounting records and bank statement?
+Sample expenditure amount reported accordance with work Expenditure has been reviewed and approved in accordance with IP's applicable rules and procedures and agreements with the agency?
+(Y/N) - document the level of review and approval was reflected on a certified FACE form submitted to the agency and in IP's accounting records and bank statement?
 Supporting documents are stamped 'PAID from UNICEF grant', indicating which agency funded the transaction or coded to and recorded in a UNICEF specific fund?
 (Y/N) Expenditure was recorded in the IP's accounting records and reflected in a certified FACE form in the period in which it was incurred (Y/N) Price paid for goods or services against United Nations agreed standard rates (if readily available) and according to budget Comment / finding Goods receipt #345 for Four fences and Office manager. bank statement. accounting system.